learn-co-students/ttt-9-play-loop-bootcamp-prep-000/README.md

 ## Overview

 In this lab you're going to build a `#play` method for Tic Tac Toe that initiates a simple loop and calls `#turn`.
-It won't be a real game loop, but an very simplified version.
+It won't be a real game loop, but a very simplified version.
 Our `#play` method will initiate a loop that runs 9 times, playing an entire game.

 ## Instructions

 ### Part I: Understanding the Helper Methods in `lib/play.rb`

 Several helper methods have been provided that represent the logic required for a turn of tic tac toe.
 This includes `#display_board`, `#move`, `#position_taken?`, `#valid_move?`, and `#turn`.
-You should read the code in that file and try to understand how these methods work and come together in the `#turn` method to represent a turn of tic tac toe with move validation.
+You should read the code in that file and try to understand how these methods work to all come together in the `#turn` method to represent a turn of tic tac toe with move validation.

 There are no tests for these methods and if they stop working as they do currently, your lab will break because your `#play` method will depend upon a functioning `#turn` method.
 Edit these methods at your own risk.